Azithromycin Oral SuspensionPronunciation

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea or loose stools; headache; mild stomach pain; nausea; vomiting.
+Diarrhea or loose stools; headache; mild stomach pain; nausea; upset stomach; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; wheezing); bloody or watery stools; changes in hearing or hearing loss; chest pain; dark, red, raised areas of the skin; eye or vision problems; fainting; irregular heartbeat; mouth sores; muscle weakness; pounding in the chest; red, swollen, blistered, or peeling skin; ringing in the ears; seizure; severe dizziness; severe or persistent diarrhea; severe stomach cramps or pain; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, vomiting, or loss of appetite; unusual itching); trouble speaking or swallowing; unusual vaginal itching, odor, or discharge.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; wheezing); bloody or watery stools; changes in hearing or hearing loss; chest pain; eye or vision problems; irregular heartbeat; mouth sores; muscle weakness; pounding in the chest; red, swollen, blistered, or peeling skin; ringing in the ears; seizure; severe dizziness; severe or persistent diarrhea; stomach cramps or pain; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, vomiting, or loss of appetite; unusual itching); trouble speaking or swallowing; unusual vaginal itching, odor, or discharge.

 If OVERDOSE is suspected:

-Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include diarrhea; nausea; upset stomach; vomiting.Proper storage of azithromycin suspension:
+Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center (http://www.aapcc.org), or emergency room immediately.
+Symptoms may include diarrhea; nausea; upset stomach; vomiting.Proper storage of Azithromycin Oral Suspension:

-Store azithromycin suspension between 59 and 86 degrees F (15 and 30 degrees C).
-Do not refrigerate or freeze.
-Use azithromycin suspension within 12 hours of mixing.
-Store away from heat, moisture, and light.
+Store mixed suspension between 41 and 86 degrees F (5 and 30 degrees C).
+Use within 10 days of mixing.
+Keep tightly closed.
+Throw away any unused suspension after therapy.
+Keep medicine in original container.
 Do not store in the bathroom.
-Keep azithromycin suspension out of the reach of children and away from pets.
+Keep Azithromycin Oral Suspension out of the reach of children and away from pets.

-- If you have any questions about azithromycin suspension, please talk with your doctor, pharmacist, or other health care provider.
+- If you have any questions about Azithromycin Oral Suspension, please talk with your doctor, pharmacist, or other health care provider.

-- Azithromycin suspension is to be used only by the patient for whom it is prescribed.
+- Azithromycin Oral Suspension is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.
-Do not use azithromycin suspension for other health conditions.
+Do not use Azithromycin Oral Suspension for other health conditions.

 - If your symptoms do not improve within a few days or if they become worse, check with your doctor.